 Additionally, adding calcium-rich materials like crushed eggshells or cuttlebone can help maintain their exoskeleton health.

-Maintaining proper humidity levels is crucial for White Ducky Isopods.
+Maintaining proper humidity levels is crucial for the well-being of White Ducky Isopods.

-To achieve the ideal humidity, misting the enclosure regularly with dechlorinated water is recommended.
+To achieve this, misting the enclosure regularly with dechlorinated water can help maintain the desired humidity.

-Temperature is another vital factor to consider when caring for White Ducky Isopods.
+Temperature is another vital factor to consider when creating a habitat for White Ducky Isopods.

-Providing a heat source, such as an under-tank heater or a heat mat, can help maintain a consistent temperature within this range.
+Providing a heat source such as an under-tank heater or a heat mat can help maintain the desired temperature range.

-In addition to the physical aspects of their habitat, White Ducky Isopods also require a varied diet to thrive.
+In addition to the physical aspects of their habitat, White Ducky Isopods also require a balanced diet to thrive.

-These omnivorous creatures feed on a combination of decaying plant matter, fruits, vegetables, and protein-rich foods.
+These omnivorous creatures feed on a variety of organic matter, including decaying plant material, fruits, vegetables, and even small insects.

-Offering a diverse range of food sources ensures that they receive the necessary nutrients for their growth and reproduction.
+Providing a diverse diet ensures that they receive all the necessary nutrients for their growth and reproduction.

-It is important to remove any uneaten food promptly to prevent spoilage and maintain a clean environment.
+It is important to offer a variety of food sources and remove any uneaten food promptly to prevent mold or bacterial growth.